Jack-Hayes/SWEet-InSAR/README.md

 Here, we focus on a singular pair of ascending and descending Sentinel-1 bursts over the San Juan National Forest in western Colorado.
 This limited selection is due to the limited project scope of a quarter system course.
 We chose Colorado as we believe the drier snowpack will allow for more-accurate estimations from SAR.
 We hope to address the question: Can Sentinel-1 C-band InSAR be used to retrieve meaningful SWE estimates in regions with dry snowpack?

 This approach is inspired by **Tarricone et al. (2023)** which utilized UAVSAR L-band to measure snowpack characteristics.
 However, UAVSAR flights are **expensive** and **spatially and temporally sparse**, which motivates the use of Sentinel-1 to provide more frequent, global coverage.
-Will NISAR be better for this and is this a waster of time in terms of scientific contribution?
+Will NISAR be better for this and is this a waste of time in terms of scientific contribution?
 Absolutely, but I need a final project.

 ---